PAOK FC: Rivalries

 The rivalry between Olympiacos and PAOK is the fiercest intercity football rivalry in Greece and is long-standing, emerging in the 1960s, when Olympiacos unsuccessfully tried to acquire Giorgos Koudas from PAOK, approaching him directly without going into a negotiation with his club.
 A longtime heated rivalry exists between PAOK and local rivals Aris.
 Panathinaikos and AEK, Athens' two big clubs, are also considered major rivals.

-There are also some less intense rivalries, like those with Iraklis (local conflict) and AEL can be characterized as.
+There are also some less intense rivalries, like those with Iraklis (local conflict) and AEL.